duckiec/docwatch/README.md

 The default published image used by this repo is `ghcr.io/duckiec/docwatch:latest`.

-The compose file also points at that image by default, so a pull-and-run path is available without rebuilding.
+The compose file points at that image by default, so a pull-and-run path is available without rebuilding.

 ## What It Tracks